AWS Lambda and Serverless in 2026: Complete Guide to Event-Driven Architecture

 The Cold Start Problem: Causes and Solutions

-A cold start adds 100ms to 3+ seconds of latency on the first invocation after a function is idle — Node.js functions with minimal dependencies cold-start in under 200ms, while Java with Spring or Python with large ML libraries can exceed 3 seconds.
-Provisioned Concurrency (fixed cost), Lambda SnapStart for Java, and keeping packages lean are the three main mitigations.
-The cold start occurs when AWS must initialize a new execution environment: download the deployment package, start the Firecracker micro-VM, initialize the runtime, and run your initialization code.
+A cold start adds 100ms to 3+ seconds on the first invocation after a function is idle — Node.js and Python with minimal dependencies cold-start in under 200ms, while Java with Spring can exceed 3 seconds.
+Provisioned Concurrency, Lambda SnapStart for Java, and keeping packages lean are the three main mitigations.

 Cost Comparison: Serverless vs Containers at Scale